OwnerOfJK/HomeOf42/Core_Curriculum_Projects/Rank02/push_swap/README.md

 ## push_swap

 ### To Dos
+- okay so I need to find a smarter to initialise stack b.
+- all swap operations implemented. however pa and pb seem to have issues.
+- stack is just full of zeroes
-- finalise all push_swap operations on the linked list structs
+- start working on the algorithm
-    - test them
-- start applying insert sort to solve basic sortings